ngxtm/aws-workshop/content/7-Sharing-And-Feedback/_index.md

 - **They don't just give you answers.** They guide you to figure things out yourself, which helps the learning stick.
 - **Available beyond office hours.** When I was stuck on something, mentors were willing to help even outside regular working time.

+First and foremost, a huge thank you to **anh Hưng** - Vietnam's top AWS Solution Architect and the pioneer who founded this community.
+Every interaction with anh Hưng shows his professionalism and attention to detail, whether in meetings or in the work he does for the community.
+His vision and dedication laid the foundation for everything FCJ has become today.

+Equally important, thank you to **anh Kha** - anh Hưng's mentee who has carried the torch and guided FCJ to where it is today.
+Anh Kha provided objective feedback, created opportunities, and built this incredible learning environment for us interns.
+Beyond the professional side, anh Kha is genuinely fun, warm-hearted, and always enthusiastic about helping others grow.
+Having leaders like anh Hưng and anh Kha makes all the difference.

-Special shoutout to the two "anh Thịnh" - one is incredibly strong on the technical side (the kind of person who knows AWS inside out), and the other is super friendly and approachable (the kind who makes you feel comfortable asking anything).
-Having both types of mentors around created a really supportive learning environment.
+Also special thanks to the two "anh Thịnh" - one is incredibly strong on the technical side (the kind of person who knows AWS inside out), and the other is super friendly and approachable (the kind who makes you feel comfortable asking anything).
+Having this mix of mentors around created a really supportive learning environment.

 #### 3. Relevance to My Studies